openboxes/openboxes/swagger/README.md

 If you've found this file, you're almost there!

-We manage our build using Gradle; here are two handy targets:

-`grails gradle swaggerDocs`
-: build swagger documentation (see `build/swagger/docs`)\

-`grails gradle swaggerClients`
-: build client libraries in Java and Python (see `build/swagger/clients`)

 ## API Reference

 We publish API documentation for the REST interface [on SwaggerHub](https://app.swaggerhub.com/apis-docs/openboxes/api/).
 Documentation for Java and Python clients can be found, after building them, in `build/swagger/clients/*/docs/`.
-Note that the client documentation is auto-generated from documentation that is itself auto-generated and may be confusing; the examples below may be a better place to start.
+Note that the client API documentation is auto-generated from documentation that is itself auto-generated and may be confusing; the examples below may be a better place to start.